Ultimate Guide on How To Find a Literary Agent

 Literary agents have preferences, and if your manuscript doesn’t fall under them they probably won’t even read it.
 To determine if your manuscript fits their preference, research their current clients, sales records, online profiles, and the types of manuscripts they view.

-Now, you’re ready to run headfirst into the internet with our permission.
 You can find literary agents in the following locations:

 - Acknowledgments Pages: Pick similar books to yours and look for where the author thanks their agent.
 These literary agents will most likely be interested in representing work like yours.